fluencelabs/docs/docs/marine-book/marine-runtime/api/marine-js-api.md

 }

 ```
 A marine service can produce logs during execution.
-All of its logs will be passed to the `logFunction` argument, which has the following type:
+All service's logs will be passed to the `logFunction` function which has the following type:
 ```javascript
 export type LogFunction = (message: LogMessage) => void;